Was this page helpful?

 Before setting up Enterprise Observability, ensure you have:

 Configuration limits: A maximum of 2 configurations per storage destination per log source per organization.
 For example, you can have up to 2 CDA to AWS S3 configurations.
-The same limit applies per provider as additional destinations become available.
+The same limit applies to each other destination (Google Cloud Storage, Azure Blob Storage).

 Static IP addresses